GoogleCloudPlatform/getting-started-python/optional-kubernetes-engine/README.md

 ## Build the bookshelf container

-Before the application can be deployed to Container Engine, you will need build and push the image to [Google Container Registry](https://cloud.google.com/container-registry/).
+Before the application can be deployed to Kubernetes Engine, you will need build and push the image to [Google Container Registry](https://cloud.google.com/container-registry/).

     docker build -t gcr.io/<your-project-id>/bookshelf .
     gcloud docker push gcr.io/<your-project-id>/bookshelf